brianglass/anastasis/files/weekday_vespers1.md

 <span style="mso-bidi-font-style:italic">Glory.
 Both now. </span><span style="color:red">Theotokion.
 When from the Tree.</span>

 You protect all those who with faith take refuge in your mighty hand, loving Lady; for we sinners, bowed down by many faults, have no other constant mediation but you before God in dangers and afflictions, Mother of God most high.
-Therefore we fall down before you, Â‘Deliver your servants from every disasterÂ’.
+Therefore we fall down before you, ‘Deliver your servants from every disaster’.

 <span style="text-transform: uppercase">on Thursday evening</span>
 ------------------------------------------------------------------